Blog – Posted on Friday, Jun 07

 The Scaly 🐉 🦕

 When the Aethopian Queen Cassiopeia ticks off the Poseidon, her daughter Andromeda pays the price.
 The vengeful god of the oceans dispatches the serpentine Cetus to attack the kingdom, and the poor princess is tied to a rock near the sea in an attempt to appease it.
 Luckily for her, the demigod Perseus is there to save the day — and to give us one of Greek mythology’s greatest episodes of monster vs. man

 Dive into: You can find a jazzed up, modern retelling of the Perseus myth — Cetus battle and all — in Geraldine McCaughrean’s novel, unsurprisingly titled Perseus.

-Another monster out of ancient Greece, the Hydra was a many-headed water serpent slain by the demigod Hercules.
+Another monster from the ancient world, the Hydra was a many-headed water serpent slain by the demigod Hercules.
 Killing it was no easy feat — as soon as he cut off one head, two more would sprout in its place.
 And if that’s not enough, each head could fight back with poisonous breath, at least according to the poet Hesiod.
 No wonder Hercules had to tag in his nephew for help.